 In late 2018, State Parliament passed a strata title reform legislation package, comprising of:

-It is anticipated that the STA will commence operation in September 2019 and the CTA in the first quarter of 2020.
+It is anticipated that the STA will commence operation in the second half of 2019 and the CTA in the first half of 2020.

 New forms of tenure created

 Strata Titles Amendment Act 2018 - Leasehold strata scheme